spacegoose042/smt_spreadsheet_program_01/RAILWAY_SETTINGS.md

 **If you see "Cannot find module 'vite'":**
 - ❌ Build didn't run or node_modules missing
-- ✅ Fix: Set Build Command to `npm ci && npm run build`
+- ✅ Fix: Check that `nixpacks.toml` is in frontend folder and Root Directory is set to `frontend`

 **If frontend shows blank page:**
 - ❌ API URL not set or CORS issue